Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Unfortunately, Golden Retrievers can also be susceptible to several types of cancer –including lymphoma, hemangiosarcoma and mast cell tumours.

-As early detection is key, it’s important to keep an eye out for any unusual symptoms – in-particular any lumps and bumps, obvious pain, or laboured breathing.
+As early detection is key, it’s important to keep an eye out for any unusual symptoms – in particular any lumps and bumps, obvious pain or laboured breathing.
 Your Golden Retriever’s grooming sessions can be a good opportunity to give your dog the once-over.
 Unfortunately, if an internal organ is affected, it can be much harder to spot.
-So, if your Golden Retriever seems a bit off-color, refuses to eat or loses weight, take them to see the vet.
-Comprehensive examinations with your vet are also recommended at least twice a year.
+So if your Golden Retriever seems a bit off-color, refuses to eat or loses weight, schedule an appointment with your veterinarian.
+Comprehensive examinations with your veterinary team are also recommended at least twice a year.

 The main nutritional goals for adult Golden Retrievers are: